oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-The MolSSI Driver Interface (MDI) project provides a standardized API for fast, on-the-fly communication between computational chemistry codes.
-This greatly simplifies the process of implementing methods that require the cooperation of multiple software packages and enables developers to write a single implementation that works across many different codes.
-The API is sufficiently general to support a wide variety of techniques, including QM/MM, ab initio MD, machine learning, advanced sampling, and path integral MD, while also being straightforwardly extensible.
-Communication between codes is handled by the MDI Library, which enables tight coupling between codes using either the MPI or TCP/IP methods.
+The MolSSI Driver Interface (MDI) project provides astandardized API for fast, on-the-fly communication between computationalchemistry codes.
+This greatly simplifies the process of implementingmethods that require the cooperation of multiple software packages andenables developers to write a single implementation that works acrossmany different codes.
+The API is sufficiently general to support a widevariety of techniques, including QM/MM, ab initio MD, machine learning,advanced sampling, and path integral MD, while also being straightforwardlyextensible.
+Communication between codes is handled by the MDI Library, whichenables tight coupling between codes using either the MPI or TCP/IP methods.

 **More Information**